Academy maniacs: Detention and arrest

 A few days before his arrest, Lytkin's mother found a knife packaged in the hallway (according to other sources, she found the knife in a pocket of his jacket).
-When asked why he needed a knife, Anoufriev answered that he has it for self-defense.
+When asked why he needed a knife, Lytkin answered that he had it for self-defense.
 A little later, he said to his grandmother: "I will soon be lost."
-Both were arrested on 5 April 2011, after the alleged facial composites were distributed at the Institute of Organic Chemistry, where Lytkin's grandmother worked at the time.
-His grandmother and Anoufriev's uncle Vladislav studied the images, and suspecting something was wrong, Vladislav went to Lytkin's house.
-Artyom Anoufriev was not at home then, but at that very moment he had left his camera, in which he inadvertently left a flash card with a recording of Alevtina Kuydina's murder.
-Upon seeing the recording, Vladislav took the camera to the police, and after an hour and a half the "Molotochniki" were detained by officers.
+Both were arrested on April 5, 2011, after the alleged facial composites were distributed at the Institute of Organic Chemistry, where Lytkin's grandmother worked at the time.
+His grandmother and Lytkin's uncle Vladislav studied the images, and suspecting something was wrong, Vladislav went to Lytkin's house.
+Nikita Lytkin was not at home then, but he had left behind his camera, in which he inadvertently left a flash card with a recording of Alevtina Kuydina's murder.
+Upon seeing the recording, Vladislav took the camera to the police, and after an hour and a half the two were detained by officers.
 Lytkin reacted calmly to the arrest, as the relatives persuaded him to surrender.
 By midnight, Lytkin and Anoufriev confessed to the authorities about five of the murders and six other attacks.
 When Anoufriev signed the protocol, he, imitating Pichushkin, told investigator Yevgeny Karchevsky that: "As one hero said, give me a glass of whiskey and a cigar—and you will learn so much new about this life that your hair will begin to move on your head."
 Later the number of crimes increased to six murders and ten attacks.
 Anoufriev and Lytkin also added that in the evening of that day they had planned another murder.